staalmannen/APExp/README.md

 serve a purpose - especially to keep the base system clean and philosophically coherent.
 As with any ideology or virtue, however, it can easily be perverted when applied *in absurdum*.
-As an opposing ideology stands the pragmatic live-and-let-live "*do as Þou wilt*", where enabling people to do anything with their system is seen as a good thing.
+As an opposing ideology stands the pragmatic live-and-let-live "*do what Þou wilt ...*", where enabling people to do anything with their system is seen as a good thing.